 Since these can be complicated to diagnose, have a technician inspect your system to determine what’s causing the problem.

 Excessive noise, or “kettling,” is often caused by limescale that’s building up inside the heat exchanger.
 You may hear a gurgling, rumbling, or whistling sound that resembles a boiling kettle.
 A technician can flush your pipes to remove scale and trapped air from your boiler.

 If your radiator is cold on top but hot on the bottom, you could have an issue with your pump or a faulty zone valve.
 You may also have a buildup of air in your boiler.
 Try bleeding your radiators, which will remove any air trapped inside your system.
 If bleeding the radiator doesn’t resolve the problem, it might require a power flush to clean out the pipes.

 A dripping or leaking boiler has several possible causes.
 Your system may have a loose connection or broken parts.
 The circulator or the pressure relief valve may need replacing.
 A leaking boiler will need to be repaired by a qualified technician.

 If you have a pressurized heating system, you may find the boiler often loses pressure.
 This may be caused by a problem with the system’s expansion vessel.
 Loss of pressure is also a potential sign of a water leak.
 If your boiler is losing pressure, you’ll need help from a technician to resolve the problem.

-For assistance with your boiler, contact Bratcher Heating and AC today to schedule an appointment.
+For assistance with your boiler, contact Bratcher Heating & Air Conditioning, Inc. today to schedule an appointment.
 We provide heating and air conditioning services for customers in Champaign, East Peoria, and Normal.